Contents

 To summarise what we’ve discussed:

-• The ™ symbol stands for trade mark and is usually found on the right hand side of a trade mark
+- The ™ symbol stands for trade mark and is typically positioned to the right of your trade mark.

-• When a trade mark is registered, the ® symbol can be used
+- When your trade mark is registered, the ® symbol should be used to denote its registered status.

-• Trade marks can be registered through IP Australia
+- Trade marks can be registered via IP Australia’s enhanced online system.

-If you would like a consultation on the ™ symbol, you can reach us at 1800 730 617 or team@sprintlaw.com.au for a free, no-obligations chat.
+If you would like a consultation on the ™ symbol or any aspect of intellectual property protection, please contact us on 1800 730 617 or team@sprintlaw.com.au for a free, no-obligations chat.

 Get in touch now!